Roasted chickpeas or Bhuna Chana Recipe

 Adjust spices carefully: Balance flavour to taste.
 A good rule of thumb is not to overdo spices, as the more you add, the more you take away from the natural nutty taste of the chickpeas.
 Better to add gradually and control the final flavour

-• How to Make Roasted Chickpeas at Home
+• How to Make Roasted Chickpeas at Home?

 A. Preparation